How do I get involved?

-Many places of worship plan a Children’s Sabbath during their customary time for worship, prayers, education, or other gathering.
+Many places of worship plan a Children’s Sabbath during their customary time for worship, prayers, education, or another gathering.
 Some connect with one or a few places of worship for a collaborative celebration and events.
-Still others connect with as many faith leaders and places of worship in the community as possible to plan a multi-faith, community-wide celebration .
+Still others connect with as many faith leaders and places of worship in the community as possible to plan a multi-faith, community-wide celebration.
 Most Children’s Sabbaths involve all or some of the following elements:

-- Service/Worship/Prayers/Faith Community Gatherings focused on children, justice, and the moral/spiritual/ethical imperative to nurture, protect, and seek justice for children.
+- Service/worship/prayers/faith community gatherings focused on children, justice, and the moral, spiritual, and ethical imperative to nurture, protect, and seek justice for children

-- Advocacy and hands-on service activities around the Children’s Sabbath weekend to meet immediate needs of children and raise a voice for justice.
+- Advocacy and hands-on service activities around the Children’s Sabbath weekend to meet immediate needs of children in your community and raise a voice for justice

 Sponsored by the Children’s Defense Fund, the National Observance of Children’s Sabbaths weekend unites faith communities of every religious tradition across the nation to: